 July 2019 – Published the article, “Being an LGBTQ+ grad student and researcher in Cambridge: a journey to become a role model“.

 03 May 2019.
-Helped running a Fundraiser event at Magdalene College, Masters Garden, with Alison Green.
+Supported the organisation of a Fundraiser event at Magdalene College, Masters Garden, with Alison Green.
 The event was in support of Nkosi’s Haven, an HIV/AIDS home in Johannesburg, South Africa.
 Nkosi’s Haven supports HIV+ mothers, her children, and resulting orphans.
 Raised c.R20,000, equal to c.£1,000.

-January 2019 – BBC Cambridgeshire Interview on the issues of LGBT+ community in Cambridge – with Chris Mann.
+January 2019 – BBC Cambridgeshire Interview on the issues of LGBTQ+ community in Cambridge – with Chris Mann.

-November 2018 to July 2019 – Elected LGBT+ officer at the University of Cambridge.
+November 2018 to July 2019 – Elected LGBTQ+ officer at the University of Cambridge.

 January 2018 – Launched the “Postgraduate LGBT+ Network” at Cambridge.
 It gathered societies, charities and organisations in Cambridge, including sexual health charity Dhiverse; the City Council; ARU staff network; Sing Out; Queer Women in Cambridge, Queers in Shorts; Diamonds; LGBT Mature; QTI Coalition of Colour; Encompass Network; Kite Trust; Pink Festival; CQH; Cambridge LGBT+ Staff Network; Q+ Network.

 October 2018 – Delivered the talk titled, “377: Archaeology, Gender, and LGBT+ rights in India“, for the Idea Spectrum, Festival of Ideas conference series.